 Image File Size:

-Size of the images directly impacts the user experience.
-Image size is responsible for loading speed of the website pages.
-Large file size can cause your website pages to load very slowly.
+The size of the images directly impacts the user experience.
+Image size is responsible for the loading speed of the website pages.
+Large file sizes can cause your website pages to load very slowly.

 Reducing file sizes in bulk isn’t easy.
 It should be done with a solid strategy.
 There are several tools and plugins that you can use to reduce the image file size without affecting the image quality.